Lhünzhub County: Economy

 As of 2000 the county had a total population of 50,895, of which 8,111 lived in a community designated as urban.
 2,254 had non-agricultural registration and 48,362 had agricultural registration.

 The Pengbo valley is the main grain-producing region of Lhasa Municipality and Tibet, with a total of 11931 ha of arable land.

 Crops include barley, winter wheat, spring wheat, canola and vegetables such as potato.

 The total output in 1999 was 57,600 tons of grain.

 Livestock includes yak, sheep, goats and horses.

 Yaks graze at altitudes of 4300 m or more - higher than is practical with cattle.

 Crop residues are used for winter and spring feed.
 In 1996 more than 85% of winter and spring feed was straw, mostly barley straw.

 Linzhou county has been a leading testing and manufacturing center for frozen yak semen, and a center for selective breeding of yaks.

 Local enterprises prepare Tibetan medicinal plants and process wood products.

 Ethnic handicrafts are well developed, including weaving and mats.

 The Pengbo valley has a long history of pottery-making.
 Products include braziers, flower pots, vases, jugs and so on.

 In 2010 the county had a GDP of 839 million yuan, and government revenue was 26.9 million yuan.
 Investment in fixed assets was 450 million yuan, excluding water conservancy.
 The per capita income of farmers and herdsmen was 4,587 yuan.

-Mining was an important source of income, and the government had plans to more actively promote tourism.
+By the end of 2020, Linzhou County had identified over 20 types of metallic and non-metallic minerals, including lead, zinc, copper, iron, molybdenum, gold, silver, gypsum, coal, and mineral water.
+Of these, nine minerals—coal, iron ore, copper ore (along with associated minerals), lead, zinc, gold (with associated gold), silver (with associated silver), and barite—have been officially added to the reserve list.

 Infrastructure

 Hutoushan Reservoir lies in Qangka Township.

 The reservoir is bordered by large swamps and wet meadows, and has abundant plants and shellfish.

 The Hutuoshan Reservoir in the Pengbo valley is the largest in Tibet, with planned total storage of 12000000 m3.

 Endangered Black-necked cranes migrate to the middle and southern part of Tibet every winter, and may be seen on the reservoir.

 There is a small hydropower station in Lhünzhub town.

-The Pangduo Hydro Power Station became operational in 2014.

-It impounds the Lhasa River in Pondo Township, about 63 km from Lhasa.
+The Pangduo Hydro Power Station became operational in 2014.It impounds the Lhasa River in Pondo Township, about 63 km from Lhasa.
 The reservoir holds 1,170,000,000 m3 of water.
 The power station has total installed capacity of 160 MW, with four generating units.
 It has been called the "Tibetan Three Gorges".